Generalized modeling of empirical social-ecological systems: Discussion

 Integrating knowledge from traditionally isolated disciplines (such as the natural and social sciences) is another important challenge for social-ecological modeling.
 Causal loop diagrams are widely used, especially in collaborative or participatory contexts, to assess feedbacks within a social-ecological system \citep{Sendzimir2008,Downing2014}, but the `modeling' process often terminates there, due to the difficulty of developing a quantitative social-ecological model.
 As shown in the Baltic case study, generalized modeling is a promising tool for developing a causal loop diagram into a quantitative model in collaborative or participatory settings.

 A generalized model also can be efficiently subjected to several different forms of analysis, as shown here.
 A key output of a generalized modeling analysis is system stability (eigenvalues).
-Generalized modeling can also analyze the effects on stability of the social and ecological subsystems (system decomposition), individual feedback loops (feedback loop analysis) and individual processes or parameters (sensitivity analysis), giving insight into the underlying mechanisms leading to the qualitative dynamics.
+Generalized modeling can also analyze the effects on stability of the social and ecological subsystems (system decomposition), individual feedback loops (feedback loop analysis) and individual processes or parameters (sensitivity analysis).
+Each of these analyses develop understanding of how social-ecological system dynamics emerge from individual processes.
 The effects of these dynamics on particular state variables can also be studied (eigenvector analysis).
 Several of these methods had not been applied to a generalized model before the Baltic case study.
-We specifically highlight feedback loop analysis as a promising tool, although there remain significant methodological challenges, for developing understanding of how social-ecological system dynamics emergence from specific processes.
+We specifically highlight feedback loop analysis as a promising tool, although there remain significant methodological challenges.

+Differences between generalized models, conventional empirically-parameterized dynamical system models and theoretical models are summarized in Table \ref{tab1}.
+Key limitations of the generalized modeling approach, compared to direct numerical simulation of a dynamical system, are that: a generalized model cannot produce time series output, which may obstruct intuitive understanding of the model; lack of time series output may also obstruct empirical validation of the model; and that in the current formulation of the approach a fixed point is assumed.
+Limitations of the methods of analysis used here include: use of eigenvalues as a stability measure is susceptible to `localized modes'; eigenvectors can only indicate directions of change of state variables relative to each other, and are a linear analysis, only predicting the initial value of change; and in feedback loop analysis there is no unique method of defining a minimal loop set, and results can sometimes be difficult to interpret.